Hassan Kobeissi

 Hassan Kobeissi (حسن قبيسي, April 15, 1941 - July 5, 2006) was a prominent Lebanese writer, thinker and translator.
-He was born in Zebdine زبدين Lebanon, and is considered an important figure in the Lebanese intellectual circle.
+He was born in Bzebdine, Lebanon, and is considered an important figure in the Lebanese intellectual circle.
 He is noted for writing publications such as "Rodinson and the Son of Islam", and for his award-winning translations of many prominent philosophical, sociological and anthropological writings.

 Origin

 Hassan Kobeissi was born in Beirut in the year 1941.
 His father, Abdul-Karim Kobeissi, had emigrated from the southern village of Zebdine زبدين to the Lebanese capital, where he sought a career under the Lebanese Gendarmerie, which was still under French control.
 Hassan was the eldest in a family of three, his only siblings by blood being Hussein and Myriam Kobeissi.
 His father would divorce Hassan's mother and later remarry.